 #2: DHR EEO Conduct Intake Interview

-Once DHR EEO receives notification of your complaint, you will be contacted by a DHR EEO investigator within 10 days of their receipt of the allegation.
-If DHR EEO determines that the issue falls within its jurisdiction, an investigator will ask you to participate in an intake interview.
-The purpose of this interview is to clarify the issues involved and also allow you an opportunity to present the complaint in more detail.
-Complainants may have a representative present during the intake interview.
+Once DHR EEO receives notification of your complaint, you will be contacted by a DHR EEO investigator within 10 days of receipt of the complaint.
+Additional information is generally needed to understand or clarify the allegations after you submit your complaint.
+An investigator will contact you for an intake interview to get clarifying information.
+Investigators serve as neutral factfinders and do not represent you or your department.
+The purpose of the intake interview is to determine whether the information requires further investigation or if your complaint should be administratively closed.
+You may have a representative present during the intake interview.

 #3: DHR EEO Reviews Scope of Complaint

 A DHR EEO investigator will contact you after completing an evaluation of the allegations.
 If it is determined that there will not be an investigation, the investigator will contact you via telephone and send you a letter letting you know why the complaint will be closed.
 Your Department Head will generally be copied on this administrative closure letter.
 If it is determined there will be an investigation, the investigator will notify you and summarize the allegations that will be investigated.
 The investigator will notify your department of the allegations and ask for a response.
 Any person accused of discriminatory conduct will be notified of your allegations and given the opportunity to respond.
 The investigation may include witness interviews, site inspections, as well as review of relevant materials.

 DHR EEO’s goal is to issue a final determination letter to you within 180 days of receiving your complaint.
 DHR EEO’s ability to meet this goal will depend on the assigned investigator’s caseload, and other factors, such as the complexity of the matter and availability of witnesses.